 The Panama Canal Expansion is the largest project at the Canal since its original construction.
-The project will create a new lane of traffic along the Canal through the construction of a new set of locks, doubling capacity and allowing more traffic.
+The project will create a new lane of traffic along the Canal through the construction of a new set of locks, doubling the waterway’s capacity.
 The existing locks allow the passage of vessels that can carry up to 5,000 TEUs.
 After the expansion the Post-Panamax vessels will be able to transit through the Canal, with up to 13,000 TEUs.
 The Expansion will double the Canal’s capacity, having a direct impact on economies of scale and international maritime trade.

 The Program consists of several components: